minhlong149/realworld-aspnetcore/README.md

 The entry point of the application is the ASP.NET Core web project.
 The `Program.cs` file is responsible for configuring the application and wiring up implementation types to interfaces.

-> In order to wire up dependency injection during app startup, the `Program.cs` file may need to reference the
+> In order to wire up dependency injection during app startup, the `Program.cs` file may need to reference other projects.
-> Infrastructure project.

 ## Getting started

 The solution-level [`docker-compose.yml`](./docker-compose.yml) file is configured to run the application in a containerized environment.
 To run the application, execute the following command from the root of the repository:

 ```bash
 docker-compose up